Visyond/website-hugo/site/content/pricings/new-pricing-page.md

       url: /why-visyond/
       text: Learn More About Visyond
 cardsLink: /request
-priceClientAsked: >-
-  I have finally full control on the source and impact of any assumptions, and can confidently answer what-if questions with a few clicks.
-priceClientCompany: 'Nina Fedorova, Senior Consultant, DELOITTE'
-priceClientCompanyLogo: /img/delo1.png
-bottomColumns: []
 bgBottom: /img/footer-cover.png
-titleBottom: Find out how to improve your decision-making process today
 linkBottom: /request
 providesTitle: Get started in minutes
 titleBottom: Find out how to improve your decision-making process today